humanode-network/vortex-experimental-mockups/docs/vortex-simulation-tech-architecture.md

 # Vortex Simulation Backend — Tech Architecture

-This document maps `docs/vortex-simulation-processes.md` onto a technical architecture that fits this repo (React app + Cloudflare Pages Functions).
+This document maps `docs/vortex-simulation-processes.md` onto a technical architecture that fits this repo (React app + Cloudflare Pages Functions in production, with a Node runner for local dev).

 ## 1) Stack (recommended)